 English as a foreign language teacher

-There are also opportunities to teach English as a foreign language (TEFL).
-This involves teaching adults and children whose first language is not English.
+Teaching English as a foreign language (TEFL) involves teaching adults and children whose first language is not English.
 You can do this in the UK or abroad and students may be learning for business or leisure reasons.
 You can work in a variety of settings including commercial language schools and schools of further or higher education.
 The majority of EFL teachers work overseas, many on fixed-term contracts.
 Positions are open to all graduates although employers will expect you to hold a TEFL qualification.
 For more information, see English as a foreign language teacher.

 Environmental education officer